ECF/ZooServer/README.md

 ZooServer
 =========

-ECF Discovery Server based on Zookeeper
+ECF Discovery Server based on Zookeeper.
+It serves a similar purpose to the 'zookeeperd' package on Debian based Linux systems ('apt-get install zookeeperd').

 Binaries
 ========